crate/crate-howtos/docs/deployment/containers/docker.rst

   to allocate 2G for its heap
 - Runs the command ``crate`` inside the container with parameters:
-    * ``network.host``: The ``_site_`` value results in the binding of the CrateDB process to a site-local IP address, e.g. ``192.168.0.1``
+    * ``network.host``: The ``_site_`` value results in the binding of the CrateDB process to a site-local IP address.
-    * ``node.name``:  Defining the node's name as ``crate01`` (used by master election)
+    * ``node.name``:  Defines the node's name as ``crate01`` (used by master election).
     * ``discovery.seed_hosts``: This parameter lists the other hosts in the cluster.
-The format is a comma separated list of ``host:port`` entries, where port defaults to setting ``transport.tcp.port``.
+The format is a comma-separated list of ``host:port`` entries, where port defaults to setting ``transport.tcp.port``.
 Each node must contain the name of all the other hosts in this list.
-Notice also that any node in the cluster might be started at any time, and thus this will lead to us seeing connection exceptions in the log files, however eventually all nodes will be running and interconnected
+Notice also that any node in the cluster might be started at any time, and this will create connection exceptions in the log files, however all nodes will eventually be running and interconnected.
     * ``cluster.initial_master_nodes``: Defines the list of master-eligible node names which will participate in the vote of the first master (first bootstrap).
-If this parameter was not defined, it would mean that it is expected that the node will join an already formed cluster.
-Beyond the first election, this parameter ceases to bear meaning
+If this parameter is not defined, then it is expected that the node will join an already formed cluster.
+This parameter is only relevant for the first election.
-    * ``gateway.expected_nodes`` and ``gateway.recover_after_nodes``: We have
+    * ``gateway.expected_nodes`` and ``gateway.recover_after_nodes``: Specifies
-      three nodes in the cluster and we want the cluster's state to be recovered once all nodes are started
+      how many nodes you want in the cluster and how the cluster's state should be recovered once all nodes are started.

 ..
 NOTE::

    If this command aborts with an error, consult the :ref:`docker-troubleshooting` section for help.

-Check the node is up with ``docker ps`` and you should see something like this:
+Verify that the node is running with ``docker ps`` and you should see something like this:

 .. code-block:: text